 The need to "reach into the controller" makes alarms "expensive" when trying to apply them as an analysis tool.
-For example, could we justify reprogramming controllers in 500 remote sites because we have an idea of a data relationship we want to look for?
+For example, could we justify reprogramming controllers in 500 remote sites because you have a theory about a data relationship or pattern you want to look for?
 Most likely this would be cost prohibitive.

-The important point is that there is significant "friction" involved in using basic alarm techniques for anything beyond limit-based relationships on individual points.
+In other cases, the people involved in data analysis functions simply do not have the access rights or skill sets to be reprogramming controller logic.
+The important point is that there is significant "friction" involved in attempting to use alarm techniques for anything beyond limit-based relationships on sensors or values.